|

 anger flare in Imrahils normally calm, worldly eyes.
 But

-she liked the girls spirit, so she decided it was time to
+she liked the girls spirit, so she decided to intervene.

 "Romilde," she said, "this man is not helping